SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/BasicTypes.rst

     // hexadecimalDouble : Double = 12.5

 Numeric literals can contain extra formatting to make them easier to read.
-Both integers and floats can be padded with extra zeroes at the beginning, and can contain underscores to help with readability.
+Both integers and floats can be padded with extra zeroes at the beginning and can contain underscores to help with readability.
 Neither type of formatting affects the underlying value of the literal: